Give worry a time out

 Yep!
 Just like stones, worries can feel heavy sometimes, too.

-A stone is also great because you can do whatever you want with it.
-Just like a worry, you can hold onto it.
-You can share it with someone.
-You can put it away.
-You can toss it in a lake or turn it into art!
+A stone is also great because you can do whatever you want with it—just like a worry, you can hold onto it, share it with someone, put it away, toss it in a lake, or even turn it into art!

 • STEP 3 OF 15